timby3/potato-masher/README.md

 ### Run

-potato-masher can be run like any other flask app.
+Potato Masher can be run just like any other flask app.